Restaurant Reservations in Japan: A Comprehensive Guide

 Are Reservations Necessary?

 It depends on your priorities and dining preferences.
-If food isn’t your main focus or you’re flexible with where and what you eat, then you can likely get by without making any reservations.
+If food is not your main focus or you are flexible with where and what you eat, then you can likely get by without making any reservations.
 Japan has a high standard of food overall, so you will certainly be able to find decent options without much planning.

-However, if you’re someone who comes from a place where high-quality Japanese food is available, as in my case, you may have higher expectations.
+However, if you are someone who comes from a place where high-quality Japanese food is available, as in my case, you may have higher expectations.
 Not every random spot will meet your standards.

 For those seeking a more elevated experience, like fine dining, omakase, or popular, famous and Michelin-starred restaurants, making a reservation is highly recommended.
 Many of these places don’t accept walk-ins, have very limited seating and are in high demand.